The open dihypergraph dichotomy for generalized Baire spaces and its applications: Dihypergraphs and homomorphisms

 \section{Dihypergraphs and homomorphisms}

-We discuss basic facts about colorings, continuous homomorphisms and the open dihypergraph dichotomy in Subsection~\ref{subsection: basic observations}.
+We discuss preliminary observations about colorings, continuous homomorphisms and \todoo{modified intro: added first sentence.
+Moved the second sentence here (from later in the paragraph)} the open dihypergraph dichotomy in this section.
+These are necessary for the rest of the paper.
+Subsection~\ref{subsection: basic observations} discusses some basic facts.
 We characterize $H$-independence for box-open dihypergraphs $H$ at the level of subtrees of ${}^{<\kappa}\kappa$ in Section~\ref{subsection: independent trees}.
-We provide a characterization of the existence of continuous homomorphisms from $\dhH\ddim$ to $H$ via certain strict order preserving maps in Subsection~\ref{subsection: order homomorphisms}.
-These facts will be used throughout the paper.
-The relation of \emph{fullness} between dihypergraphs that is introduced in Subsection~\ref{subsection: full dihypergraphs} compares the induced $\kappa$-ideals of $\kappa$-colorable sets and, as we show, allows us to compare the existence of continuous homomorphisms for relatively box-open dihypergraphs, too. \footnote{See Lemma~\ref{lemma: ODD subsequences}.} In particular, equivalent relatively box-open dihypergraphs give rise to the same instances of the open dihypergraph dichotomy.
+We provide a characterization of the existence of continuous homomorphisms from $\dhH\ddim$ to $H$ via certain strict order preserving maps from ${}^{<\kappa}\ddim$ to ${}^{<\kappa}\kappa$ in Subsection~\ref{subsection: order homomorphisms}.
+The relation of \emph{fullness} between dihypergraphs that is introduced in Subsection~\ref{subsection: full dihypergraphs} compares the induced $\kappa$-ideals of $\kappa$-colorable sets and, as we show, allows us to compare the existence of continuous homomorphisms for relatively box-open dihypergraphs as well. \footnote{See Lemma~\ref{lemma: ODD subsequences}.} In particular, equivalent relatively box-open dihypergraphs give rise to the same instances of the open dihypergraph dichotomy.